alexrkaufman/open_mic_signup/README.md

 The open mic we ran implemented the following structure.

-- The show is on Tuesdays.
+- The show is on Tuesday night.
-- Signups are only open Sundays and Mondays
+- Signups are only open Sundays and Mondays.
+- There are only 24 spots available.
+- Signups beyond the 24th are "bumped"
+  - people who are "bumped" get guaranteed spots _if_ they sign up the following week
+- Inclusion in the list of 24 is randomized and _not_ in order of signup.
+- People get a varying amount of time for their set decided by whoever runs the show.
+- The list will be distributed by email.